jfwhite/CourseSelection/README.md

 Algorithm for choosing Princeton courses based on binary search

-- courses.db is the database file.
-It stores the coursedata table.
+- courses.db is the database file

 - courses.json stores data about Spring '17 courses in JSON format